 - The surest way to ensure smooth travel from any permitted country is to bring proof of full vaccination.
 In most cases, this ensures you will be allowed into Poland and back home again without quarantine and minimal testing

-- For region-specific travel advice, see the Travel From Poland section on our Can I Travel To Poland? page
+- For region-specific travel advice, see Rules For Travelling To Poland From Different Countries on our Can I Travel To Poland? page

 - The pandemic isn’t over!
 Flights are sometimes still being cancelled at the last minute and all circumstances are subject to change.
 Make sure you book accommodation you can cancel and be aware that most budget airlines offer rebookings rather than refunds.
 Some flights are very cheap, so be prepared to write off the cost if travel becomes impossible

 Are Flights To Kraków Operating Normally?

 Although timetables are still a little unpredictable, airlines are running regular flights from every part of Europe and the UK to Kraków and other Polish cities.
 And more services are being added as travel begins to open up again.
 We have listed some of the main routes below.

 There are some real bargains available, with Ryanair offering outward flights from as little as £10.
 Check Skyscanner for flight times and pricing on your chosen trip dates.
 This will show you all flights from multiple different airlines.

 If you are travelling from outside Europe, you will almost certainly have to change planes in Warsaw or one of the main European transport hubs.
 A service like Skyscanner will help you find the cheapest and most direct route.